Computing Technology for Math Excellence Logo

 The number of blogging tools for classroom use is increasing.
 See examples and get the how to's using the following resources:

-Some blogs for math educators:
+Some blogs for math educators and professional development:

 K-12 educators in all content areas who are interested in educational technology blogs might consider the collection of 50 Must-Read K-12 Educational IT Blogs, as recommended by EdTech Magazine in 2018.